-Step 3: A jury that includes the Dean and Ravi and Amalia Sawhney will review these candidates, identify three finalists and select the award recipient.
+Step 3: A jury will review candidates, identify three finalists and select the award recipient.

 Award Recipient Obligations

-In addition to composing and mailing a thank-you letter to the Sawhneys, the award recipient must commit to speaking to a class of MCCAMC students to share his or her experiences since graduating and winning the award once at the end of each of the two spring semesters following the award (2015 and 2016).
+In addition to composing and mailing a thank you letter to the Sawhneys, the award recipient must commit to speaking to a class of MCCAMC students to share his or her experiences since graduating and winning the award once at the end of each of the two spring semesters following the award (2015 and 2016).
 The recipient’s home department will coordinate these visits.

 - Eligible graduating seniors with 3.0+ GPAs are identified by department chairs.

-- Department chairs invite eligible students to apply by filling out an application (available online) and submitting a resume, portfolio and five-year plan.
+- Department chairs invite eligible students to apply by filling out an application and submitting a resume, portfolio and five-year plan.

 - Press releases are sent from the University and RKS.

-- The Ravi K. and Amalia Sawhney Creative Excellence Award recipient is announced at the MCCAMC Commencement Ceremony.
+- The Ravi K. and Amalia Sawhney Creative Excellence Award recipient is announced at Commencement.

-Ravi K. Sawhney has spent more than thirty years at the forefront of product and technology innovation, and is also an author, lecturer, and thought leader on design and innovation.
-As founder and CEO of RKS, he has developed solutions for clientele in diverse industries, incubated companies, created licensed products, assembled a high-caliber team of colleagues, and accumulated accolades recognizing the team’s hard work.
-He’s also established a powerful culture at RKS focused on the belief that “it’s not how you feel about the design or experience, but rather how it makes you feel about yourself,” which helps RKS consistently develop human-focused solutions with impact.
-He has led the firm’s solutions for clients in areas such as healthcare, consumer packaged goods, appliances, housewares, sustainability solutions, entertainment/audio, consumer electronics, and lifestyle accessories.
-Recently Sawhney has been leading the firm’s efforts to deliver a game-changer in the field of DNA sequencing, helping the blind better see the modern world with a new optimized smart phone, and helping introduce a revolution in live sound for performing musicians.
+Ravi K. Sawhney has spent more than thirty years in product design and technology innovation.
+As founder and CEO of RKS, he has developed solutions for clientele in diverse industries, incubated companies, created licensed products, assembled a high-caliber team of colleagues and accumulated accolades recognizing the team’s hard work.
+RKS focuses on the belief that “it’s not how you feel about the design or experience, but rather how it makes you feel about yourself,” which has helped RKS consistently develop human-focused solutions for clients representing healthcare, consumer packaged goods, appliances, housewares, sustainability solutions, entertainment/audio, consumer electronics and lifestyle accessories.
+Recently, Sawhney led the firm’s efforts to deliver a game-changer in the field of DNA sequencing, to help the blind to better see the modern world with a new optimized smart phone and to introduce a revolution in live sound for performing musicians.

-Sawhney invented the Psycho-Aesthetics® design methodology, which Harvard Business Press has explored as a business school case study.
-Psycho-Aesthetics® is also the central focus of Predictable Magic, a book co-authored by Sawhney and published by Wharton School Publishing in 2010.
-Sawhney has been inducted as a Fellow in the Industrial Design Society of America (IDSA) and recognized with an honorary Ph.D. from the Academy of Art University in San Francisco.
-He has spoken globally and at dozens of U.S.-based conferences and lectures often at prominent design and business schools.
-Sawhney also contributes editorial writing on topics of design, business, and innovation for FastCoDesign, HBR.com, and Core77.
-He is the innovator/Jury Chair emeritus of IDSA’s Catalyst case program, championing design’s power to effect positive change in business, in lives, and throughout the world.
+Sawhney invented the Psycho-Aesthetics® design methodology, which Harvard Business Press explored as a business school case study.
+Psycho-Aesthetics® is the focus of Predictable Magic, co-authored by Sawhney and published by Wharton School Publishing in 2010.
+Sawhney is a Fellow in the Industrial Design Society of America (IDSA) and received an honorary Ph.D. from the Academy of Art University in San Francisco.
+He lectures around the world at conferences and prominent design and business schools.
+Sawhney is also a contributor to FastCoDesign, HBR.com and Core77.
+He is the innovator/Jury Chair emeritus of IDSA’s Catalyst case program, championing design’s power to effect positive change in business, in lives and throughout the world.